-To help our membership become familiar with the finalists and their projects, we would like to conduct a site visit to each of the six in May, June or early July.
-Each finalist then attends our Awards Evening in mid-late July to meet our members and make a seven-minute presentation.
-That same evening, the membership will vote for the winner of each grant.
+To help our membership become familiar with the finalists and their project or program seeking funding, a site visit is arranged with each finalist organisation (June or July).
+Each finalist then attends our Awards Evening in July to meet our members and give a seven-minute presentation, followed by a three-minute Q & A. That same evening, members vote for the recipient of each grant.

-We conduct a free presentation workshop prior to the Awards Evening to help the finalists be as prepared as possible for the night.
+We conduct a free Presentation Skills Training Workshop for finalists prior to the Awards Evening to help everyone put their best foot forward on the night.

-To be eligible to apply for a grant from the Melbourne Women’s Fund, an organisation must:
+To be eligible to apply for a grant from the Melbourne Women’s Fund in the coming 2020 grants round, organisations:

 - Receive a submission invitation from the Melbourne Women’s Fund.

 - 2018/19 annual consolidated revenue of less than $6 million.

 - Proposed project or program seeking funding is for the benefit of women, or women and their families, within Metropolitan Melbourne.